Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Conclusion

 \item The theory has potential for the unsupervised learning of visual objects and classes of objects, and suggests how coherent concepts may be derived from fragments.
 It provides an account of how we may discover objects via stereo matching and via motion.

 \item As in natural vision, both recognition and learning in the SP system is robust in the face of errors of omission, commission and substitution.

-\item The theory suggests how, via vision, we may piece together a knowledge of the three-dimensional structure of objects and of our environment that is good enough for many practical purposes, despite ambiguities in geometry.
+\item The theory suggests how, via vision, we may piece together a knowledge of the three-dimensional structure of objects and of our environment that is good enough for many practical purposes.

-\item The theory provides an account of how we may see things that are not objectively present in an image, and how we may recognise something despite variations in the size of its retinal image.
+\item The theory provides an account of how we may see things that are not objectively present in an image.

+\item The theory suggests how we may recognise something despite variations in the size of its retinal image.
+It also suggests how images may be represented in a way that combines the advantages of raster graphics and vector graphics.

 \item The theory has things to say about the phenomena of lightness constancy and colour constancy, about the role of context in recognition, and about ambiguities in visual perception.

 \end{itemize}